-Within ten (10) days prior to the date set for the hearing, a pre-hearing conference will be held before the chair of the Academic Freedom and Tenure Committee, who shall preside, and the chair of the hearing panel.
-At this pre-hearing conference the provost or administrative representative and the faculty member shall make available to each other lists of their proposed witnesses and the documentary evidence to be introduced at the hearing.
-The pre- hearing conference shall delineate the issues to be examined at the hearing, stipulate the facts to be agreed upon, and achieve such other appropriate pre-hearing objectives as will make the hearing fair, effective, and expeditious.

-Before the formal hearing begins, upon request, either party shall allow the other to examine all documentary evidence and any written or recorded statements that were made by witnesses listed by either party.

-Date.

-The formal hearing will be held within 40 days of receipt of the faculty member’s statement of intent to contest the alleged violation through formal hearing.
+A pre-hearing conference will be held no more than ten (10) days before the formal hearing.
+The formal hearing will be scheduled within forty (40) days of receipt of the faculty member’s statement of intent to contest the alleged violation through formal hearing.
 The chair of the hearing panel will schedule the hearing date.

+The chair of the AFT Committee will preside at the pre-hearing conference.
+The chair of the hearing panel will also attend.
+At this pre-hearing conference the provost or administrative representative and the faculty member will make available to each other the names of their proposed witnesses and a list of the documentary evidence to be introduced at the hearing.
+The pre- hearing conference will delineate the issues to be examined at the hearing, stipulate the facts to be agreed upon, and achieve such other appropriate pre-hearing objectives as will make the hearing fair, effective, and expeditious.

+Before the hearing, upon request, either party will allow the other to examine all documentary evidence and any written or recorded statements that were made by witnesses listed by either party.

+2.6.4 Procedures for Hearing to Contest Imposition of a Sanction

+The following describes the procedures for the hearing to contest the imposition of a sanction.

+2.6.4.1 Date.

-The formal hearing may be continued upon good cause shown by either party.
+The hearing to contest the imposition of a sanction will be held within forty (40) days of receipt of the faculty member’s statement of intent to contest the alleged violation through formal hearing.
+The chair of the hearing panel will schedule the hearing date.
+The formal hearing may be continued upon good cause shown by either party per 410.2.2.8.
 The panel will grant adjournment to enable either party to investigate evidence to which a valid claim of surprise is made.

-Records; witnesses; counsel.
+2.6.4.2 Records

-Upon request by either the provost or administrative representative, the faculty member, or any member of the hearing panel, the chair of the hearing panel shall request the production of university records and the presence of witnesses to appear and testify.
-Compliance with such requests is an obligation of employment of any university official or employee except that the privilege against self-incrimination and access to university records as provided in Policy
+Upon request by either the sanctioning authority, the faculty member, or any member of the hearing panel, the chair of the hearing panel will request the production of university records and the presence of witnesses to appear and testify.
+Compliance with such requests is an obligation of employment of any university official or employee and access to university records as provided in Policy

-405.6.4A shall be honored by the panel.
+405.6.4 Tenure, Promotion, and Review: General Procedures – University Records: Access will be honored by the panel.

+2.6.4.3 Witness and Counsel.

-The faculty member and the provost or administrative representative each have the right to have present any one person as an advisor of their choice at all stages of the hearing.
-The faculty member and the provost or administrative representative shall also each have the right to confront and cross-examine witnesses, to present evidence and call witnesses in their own behalf, to testify, and to be present with their advisor and/or counsel at all meetings and proceedings of the panel except sessions which are closed for deliberation and vote.
-The faculty member’s advisor and the provost or administrative representative’s advisor are permitted to advise and counsel their respective parties but are not permitted to argue the case or interrogate witnesses.
+The faculty member and the sanctioning authority each have the right to have present any one (1) person of their choosing as a a supportive resource and/or advisor at all stages of the hearing.
+The faculty member and the sanctioning authority will also each have the right to question witnesses, to present evidence and call witnesses in their own behalf, to testify, and to be present with their advisor and/or counsel at all meetings and proceedings of the panel except sessions which are closed for deliberation and vote.
+Advisors are permitted to advise and counsel their respective parties but are not permitted to argue the case or interrogate witnesses.
 Members of the hearing panel may question witnesses and parties to the hearing.

+2.6.4.4 Confidentiality of Information Shared During Hearing

+Access to anything requested pursuant to 410.2.6.4.2 Records will be temporary and will be permitted only during the sanction process.
+At the end of the process, such records will be returned to their proper custodians.
+Such files may be protected under the Family Education Rights and Privacy Act (FERPA) or Utah’s Government Records Access and Management Act (GRAMA).